|Nutrition Facts (per serving)|

 Pour the contents into a chilled margarita glass.

 - If you're hosting a party you can blend up a large batch of raspberry margaritas ahead of time.
 Simply place the blended cocktail in the freezer until it's time to serve and enjoy the blender-free party atmosphere.

-- You can also skip the fresh berries and shake up Raspberry Margarita with a raspberry liqueur like Chambord or crème de framboise.
+- You can also skip the fresh berries and shake up this margarita with a raspberry liqueur like Chambord or crème de framboise.
 Homemade raspberry syrup is also easy to make, and it can be the foundation for making your own liqueur.
 Use about 1 ounce of either ingredient along with the tequila, lime juice, and triple sec as called for in the recipe.

 - Skip the blender: It's very easy to adapt this frozen margarita into a shaken version and all you really need to do is skip the blender and extra ice.
 You can even get away with about 1/4 cup of raspberries because it's a rather juicy little fruit.
 When using fresh raspberries, muddle them in your cocktail shaker before adding the rest of the ingredients and filling it with ice.
 To use frozen berries, allow them to thaw out before muddling and shaking.